 is a partner at Bryant Miller Olive in Tampa, where he focuses in the area of public finance.
-Spratling serves on the FSU Law alumni board and remains involved in law school activities, most recently serving on a 2020 1L Orientation panel.
+Spratling serves on the FSU Law alumni board and remains involved in law school activities.
 Spratling is a founding member of the law school's Black Alumni Network.